 Note: There is a difference between the statutory and private health insurance companies.
 Statutory health insurance companies cover all costs on production of the insurance card (Versicherungskarte).
 With private health insurance the amount reimbursed depends on the level of cover agreed between the patient and the insurer.
 If a woman is unable to work due to pregnancy, abortion, miscarriage or as a result of the birth the private insurers do not pay sickness payments.
-For those who are self-employed, private health insurance does not cover pregnancy.

 - More information on health insurance is available from the Federal Ministry for Families, Pensioners, Women and Youth (in German)